Department/Division

 Physical Requirements:

-Positions in this class typically require: talking, hearing, and seeing.
 Sedentary Work: Exerting up to 25 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects, including the human body.
 Sedentary work involves sitting most of the time.
 Jobs are sedentary if walking and standing are required only occasionally and all other sedentary criteria are met.

 Training and Experience:

-Bachelor’s Degree in Public Administration, General Business Administration, Transportation or a related field, and 3 years of related experience in USDOT Grant Program issues, Grants Administration and Project Compliance; or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Bachelor’s Degree in Public Administration, Finance, General Business Administration, Transportation or a related field, and 5 years of related experience in USDOT Grant Program issues, Grants Administration and Project Compliance; or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 Note: